toliaqat/xenon-wiki/leaderElectionAndReplicationDesignPage.md

 ## Leader/Owner Selection (View Progression/Reconfiguration)

-Each DCP node belongs to one or more node groups.
+Each Xenon node belongs to one or more node groups.
 Each node group is maintained by an instance of the [node group service](NodeGroupService) which implements random gossip, see [SWIM](http://www.cs.cornell.edu/~asdas/research/dsn02-swim.pdf).

-DCP, using the default node selector service, uses consistent hashing to assign a key (for this discussion a service instance link), to a DCP node.
+Xenon, using the default node selector service, uses consistent hashing to assign a key (for this discussion a service instance link), to a Xenon node.

 ### Steady state
 The ConsistentHashingNodeSelectorService performs the following steps, per client request